mshariful/Getting-and-Cleaning-Data/CodeBook.md

 [2] "Activity": There were six activities:
 1 means WALKING, 2 means WALKING_UPSTAIRS,3 means WALKING_DOWNSTAIRS, 4 means SITTING, 5 means STANDING, and 6 means LAYING.

+All the rest of the followng variabes are simply the mean of various mean and std (i.e. standard deviation) related variables in the original data set.
+We have calculated these variables for each person and each activity.

  [3] "MeanOf_BodyAcc_mean_Y"
  [4] "MeanOf_BodyAcc_mean_Z"